Thai Banana Cake (Kanom Gluay)

 - 11

-Steam the cakes over boiling water for to 20 minutes, or until the internal temperature reaches 200°F (93°C).
+Steam the cakes over boiling water for 20 minutes, or until the internal temperature reaches 200°F (93°C).
 Adjust steaming time if using larger or smaller containers.

 20 min